Tension Board climbing: setup, benchmarks, and high-quality sessions

 • One skill or symmetry-focused session

-Ensure 48 to 72 hours of rest between hard finger or limit days to allow your tendons to recover and minimize the risk of injury.
+Ensure 48 to 72 hours of rest between hard finger or limit days.

 Advanced